ipCapital Group

 Legacy automakers still own the depth

 By family count, the deepest owners are Toyota (4,804), LG Electronics (4,001), Hyundai (3,151), Baidu (3,143), Kia (3,049), and GM (2,741), then Alphabet/Waymo at about 2,717.
 Aurora, Bosch, and Amazon (with Zoox) follow.
 The takeaway is blunt: automakers and a few suppliers hold the strongest filing positions, and the robotaxi brands that dominate headlines do not automatically own the deepest IP.
-Tesla did not surface in the top buckets of this search and would need a targeted owner query to quantify.
+The most striking absence is the name running robotaxis in Austin right now.

 Value is shifting into orchestration